Shellishack/spin-wheel/README.md

-## Pulse App Template
+## Spin Wheel in Pulse Editor

-This is a React full-stack template which you can use to make your own Pulse Editor app.
-It uses Webpack Module Federation to share modules with Pulse Editor.

-For more information about Pulse Editor core and its ecosystem, visit our official [website](https://pulse-editor.com) and [documentation](https://docs.pulse-editor.com).
+A fun spinning wheel in Pulse Editor.

 ## Get Started